discordjs/discord.js/docs/custom/documents/welcome.md

 With voice support ([opusscript](https://www.npmjs.com/package/opusscript)): `npm install discord.js opusscript --save`

 The preferred audio engine is node-opus, as it performs significantly better than opusscript.
 When both are available, discord.js will automatically choose node-opus.
-Using opusscript is only recommended for development on Windows, since getting node-opus to build there can be a bit of a challenge.
+Using opusscript is only recommended for development environments where node-opus is tough to get working.
 For production bots, using node-opus should be considered a necessity, especially if they're going to be running on multiple servers.

 ## Guides